-Criminal record expungement is the process by which Rhode Island Defense Attorney Tom Thomasian and Attorney Jamie M. Gau petition the court to clear their client's criminal record.
+Criminal record expungement is the process by which Rhode Island expungement lawyer, Tom Thomasian petitions the court to clear his client's criminal record.
 If granted, it will have the effect of erasing all evidence that you were arrested or ever committed a crime.

-Call 401.312.4385 to request your free case consultation to see if you are eligible for expungement.
+Call 401.312.4385 to request your free case consultation to see if you are eligible for expungement in RI.

 In order to qualify for a Motion to Seal or Motion to Expunge, you have to be a first-time offender.
 Rhode Island General Laws Title 12, Chapter 1.3, Section 1 defines a first-time offender as:

 a person who has been convicted of a felony offense or a misdemeanor offense, and who has not been previously convicted of or placed on probation for a felony or a misdemeanor and against whom there is no criminal proceeding pending in any court.

 Most first-time offenders will be eligible for either a Motion to Seal or Motion to Expunge.
 The only exception is if you have a crime of violence on your record.
 Under Rhode Island General Laws Title 12, Chapter 1.3, Section 1, a crime of violence includes:

 - First and Second Degree Sexual Assault: Assault with Intent for Sexual Assault

 - Larceny Occurring Towards a Person